Larmbs/easy-sockets-rs/README.md

 A major goal of this project is simplicity, meaning using little dependencies and focusing on reliable rock solid systems.
 This means limiting our dependency count to a single digit number, allowing us to maximize maintainability of this crate in the process.

+## Details
+This project is similar to a previous project of mine, in this project I aimed to simplify that creation of a server capable of talking with an ESP32 microcontroller.
+There are many parallels between the two and to add more features this version held.
+This project stopped pver complications with ownership, now I plan on remedying this by taking on a more functional approach.
 ## Examples
 Here are some examples of the process.